crosscompute/missions/next/20221107-0950 Analytics Automation Framework 1.0.0.md

 I think print should be a step.

+# Tuesday 20230328-1600 - 20230328-1615: 15 minutes

+- [Canceled] Restore prints
+- [Done] Use prints folder instead of folder unless run
+- [Canceled] Update run to push to a list
+- [Done] Update POST run to push to a list
+- [Canceled] Update streams to push to a list

+## Tuesday 20230328-1600 - 20230328-1615: 15 minutes

+I am thinking of an alternate structure.
+I am now thinking that the queue or list should be limited to only on-demand runs and that obsolete detection and interval re-runs should be done separately.

 # Schedule

-- [ ] Restore prints
-- [ ] Use prints folder instead of folder unless run
-- [ ] Restore upload functionality

-- [ ] Update run to push to a list
-- [ ] Update POST run to push to a list
-- [ ] Update streams to push to a list

 - [ ] Update queue for run + print or print only
 - [ ] Update connection code
 - [ ] Update disconnection code
 - [ ] Trigger refresh if pdf changes
 - [ ] Render input output print if defined
 - [ ] Restore upload functionality